andymeneely/squib/README.md

     $ bundle

 Note: Squib has some native dependencies, such as [Cairo](https://github.com/rcairo/rcairo), [Pango](http://ruby-gnome2.sourceforge.jp/hiki.cgi?Pango%3A%3ALayout), and [Nokogiri](http://nokogiri.org/), which all require DevKit to compile C code.
 This is usually not painful, but can cause headaches on some setups.
 For Windows users, I *strongly* recommend using the *non-64 bit* RubyInstaller at http://rubyinstaller.org.
 For Mac, I recommend using [rvm](https://rvm.io).

-Squib requires Ruby 2.0 or later.
+Note: Squib requires Ruby 2.0 or later.

 ## Getting Started